Brit Awards: Alex Turner speech (2014)

-On 2014 Arctic Monkeys won the British Album of the Year.
+In 2014 Arctic Monkeys won the British Album of the Year.
 When the band got up on stage to receive the award, lead singer Alex Turner, started his speech by testing the mic and then talked about the cyclical nature of rock music, saying that even if its popularity declines it will never die as a music genre, while the rest of the band laughed in the background.
 He ended the speech by saying, "Invoice me for the microphone if you need to", dropped it to the ground, and left the stage.
 That night they became the first act to win both British Album and British Group three times.
-The speech divided both press and audience, being labeled as both "pretentious twaddle" and a sincere defense of the genre, as well as garnering reactions from other musicians, with Johnny Marr saying it was “quite poetic”.
+The speech divided both press and audience, being labeled as both "pretentious twaddle" and a sincere defence of the genre, as well as garnering reactions from other musicians, with Johnny Marr saying it was "quite poetic".

 When asked a few days later, Turner said, "In public, I'm a quiet guy, so doing anything in front of lots of people always makes me nervous.
 I'm known for my music, not how well I deliver a speech.
 People always assume if you're in a band that's been on the scene for ages that you're going to be really confident, but that's not true at all."
-In a 2016 interview with Rolling Stone, he re-addressed the speech, “A lot of people thought I was waffling away on drugs, but I wasn’t.
-I just can’t pretend getting an award was something I’ve dreamed about since I was a kid, because it isn’t.”
+In a 2016 interview with Rolling Stone, he re-addressed the speech, "A lot of people thought I was waffling away on drugs, but I wasn't.
+I just can't pretend getting an award was something I've dreamed about since I was a kid, because it isn't."
 In 2022 when an interviewer implied the speech was akin to performance art, Turner seemed to agree.
 Wet Leg's singer Rhian Teasdale quoted part of Turner's speech, during the 2023 ceremony, as the band won New Artist.

 David Bowie enters Scottish independence debate (2014)

-At 67 years of age, the influential musician David Bowie became the oldest recipient of now defunct British Male Solo Artist.
+At 67 years of age, musician David Bowie became the oldest recipient of now defunct British Male Solo Artist.
 Bowie used his acceptance speech, delivered in his absence by Kate Moss, to urge Scotland to remain part of the UK in the September 2014 Scottish independence referendum.
 His speech read: "I'm completely delighted to have a Brit for being the best male – but I am, aren't I Kate?
 Yes.
 I think it's a great way to end the day.
 Thank you very, very much and Scotland stay with us."
 Bowie's unusual intervention in British politics garnered a significant reaction throughout the UK on social media.